-During the 1400s, Europeans began to sponsor voyages to explore the world. - Europeans had developed a taste for Asian luxury items, such as silk and spices.
+During the 1400s, Europeans began to sponsor voyages to explore the world.

+- Europeans had developed a taste for Asian luxury items, such as silk and spices.
 However, trade was controlled by the Muslim empires and Italians, making goods expensive.
-Discovering new trade routes could cut out the middleman and lead to better deals. - European powers used exploration and conquest to gain power, land and wealth, and build up their empires. - New resources could be found in the lands discovered. - Having contact with new peoples gave missionaries the opportunity to spread Christianity by converting natives.
-Advances in exploration
+Discovering new trade routes led to better deals. - European powers used exploration and conquest to gain power, land and wealth, and build up their empires. - New resources could be found in the lands discovered. - Having contact with new peoples gave missionaries the opportunity convert natives to Christianity.